Zarif Automates

 • What it costs per month to run (some marketplaces want this; transparency builds trust)

-Example: "Syncs Stripe subscription data to HubSpot in real time.
+Example: "Syncs Stripe subscription data to HubSpot.
 New subscriptions auto-create contacts.
 Cancellations move to a 'churned' list.
-No manual data entry.
 Works with Stripe, HubSpot, and Gmail.
-Setup: 5 minutes.
-Cost to run: $0.05–$0.15/month depending on volume.
-Includes the n8n workflow file, setup video, and 30 days of support."
+Includes the n8n workflow file, setup video, and 30 days of support.
+Setup time and usage cost depend on the buyer's credentials, plan limits, and event volume; calculate them from current vendor pricing."

 Pick a Platform-Specific Format